gregbuehler/echelon/README.md

 Notes
 -----

-echelon assumes you're using postgres with the included schema.
-Update
+echelon assumes you're using postgres with the included schema. `Update database.js` if the credentials or database name changes.